nestjs/docs.nestjs.com/content/techniques/mongo.md

 export class AppModule {}
 ```

 To register a plugin for all schemas at once, call the `.plugin()` method of the `Connection` object.
-In order to access the connection before models are created, use the `connectionFactory`:
+You should access the connection before models are created; to do this, use the `connectionFactory`:

 ```typescript
 @@filename(app.module)